Logius-standaarden/OAuth-NL-profiel/Preface.md

 </aside>
 <!-- iGov-NL : End of the additional content -->

+[The Governance of this standard](https://gitdocumentatie.logius.nl/publicatie/api/beheermodel/) is described by the API-Standaarden beheermodel in a [separate repository](https://github.com/Logius-standaarden/API-Standaarden-Beheermodel/) and published by Logius (api@logius.nl).

 ## Usecases

 There are two use cases: The *client credentials* flow and the *authorization code flow*.
 In two sections below we will elaborate on these, first we will introduce some common concepts.